 Units that do not have enough competitors to fill a patrol are encouraged to contact neighboring troops/packs to identify additional participants to fill a patrol.
-In this case, only one unit should register a patrol, then supply names for all the scouts participating.
+In this case, only one unit should register a patrol, then supply names for all the scouts participating on the day of the event.